Criticism of Hamas: Statements on the Holocaust

+In 2008, Basem Naim, Minister of Health and Information in Gaza, stated that "it should be made clear that neither Hamas nor the Palestinian government in Gaza denies the Nazi Holocaust.
+The Holocaust was not only a crime against humanity but one of the most abhorrent crimes in modern history.
+We condemn it as we condemn every abuse of humanity and all forms of discrimination on the basis of religion, race, gender or nationality."

-In an open letter to Gaza Strip UN Relief and Works Agency (UNRWA) chief John Ging published August 20, 2009, the movement's Popular Committees for Refugees called the Holocaust "a lie invented by the Zionists," adding that the group refused to let Gazan children study it.
-Hamas leader Yunis al-Astal continued by saying that having the Holocaust included in the UNRWA curriculum for Gaza students amounted to "marketing a lie and spreading it".
-Al-Astal continued "I do not exaggerate when I say this issue is a war crime, because of how it serves the Zionist colonizers and deals with their hypocrisy and lies."
+In 2009, it was involved in a dispute with the United Nations Relief and Works Agency (UNRWA) over the inclusion of Holocaust education in Gaza, with Hamas's Popular Committees for Refugees describing the Holocaust as "a lie invented by the Zionists".
+Hamas leader Yunis al-Astal stated that having the Holocaust included in the UNRWA curriculum for Gaza students amounted to "marketing a lie and spreading it", and "I do not exaggerate when I say this issue is a war crime, because of how it serves the Zionist colonizers and deals with their hypocrisy and lies."

-In February 2011, Hamas voiced opposition to UNRWA's teaching of the Holocaust in Gaza.
+In February 2011, Hamas again voiced opposition to UNRWA's teaching of the Holocaust in Gaza.
 According to Hamas, "Holocaust studies in refugee camps is a contemptible plot and serves the Zionist entity with a goal of creating a reality and telling stories in order to justify acts of slaughter against the Palestinian people."
 In July 2012, Fawzi Barhoum, a Hamas spokesman, denounced a visit by Ziad al-Bandak, an adviser to Palestinian Authority President Mahmoud Abbas, to the Auschwitz death camp, saying it was "unjustified" and "unhelpful" and only served the "Zionist occupation" while coming "at the expense of a real Palestinian tragedy".
 He also called the Holocaust an "alleged tragedy" and "exaggerated".
-In October 2012, Hamas said that they were opposed to teaching about the Holocaust in Gaza Strip schools run by UNRWA.
-The Refugee Affairs Department of Hamas said that teaching the Holocaust was a "crime against the issue of the refugees that is aimed at canceling their right of return".

 Genocide allegations

 Experts in international law and genocide studies have leveled the accusation of Hamas committing genocide against Israelis.
-Hamas, is alleged to have carried out genocide during its surprise attack on Israel on October 7, 2023.
+Hamas is alleged to have carried out genocide during its surprise attack on Israel on 7 October 2023.
 The assault involved Hamas militants raiding communities in southern Israel, resulting in the killing, torturing, and mutilation of men, women, and children.
 The death toll, predominantly civilians, reached 1,200, while 240 individuals of various ages were reportedly kidnapped and taken to the Gaza Strip.
 Legal and genocide experts condemned the attack as a severe violation of international law, asserting that Hamas executed these acts with the intent to destroy the Israeli national group.
 Some commentators draw attention to Hamas' founding charter, which advocates for the destruction of Israel, contains anti-Semitic language, and, according to some researchers, implies a call for the genocide of Jews.
-This has led to suggestions that the attacks on October 7 were an endeavor to fulfill this agenda.
+This has led to suggestions that the attacks on 7 October were an endeavor to fulfill this agenda.